MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 250,000     | And over         | 22,002         | 9.9%         | 250,000            |
 |             |                  |                |              |                    |

-*Tax Type rates for S2 Filing Status*
+Tax Type rates for S2 Filing Status:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|